ibragfir/evalue/README.md

 # Payment Tracker for eValue

 ### Prerequisites
-1. JRE 8 and Maven 3.3.9 or later versions required
+1. JDK 8 and Maven 3.3.9 or later versions required

 ## Building the application (and running the Unit tests)
 ```maven